 SEC ENFORCEMENT ACTIONS

 The U.S. Securities and Exchange Commission (“SEC”) investigates violations of the federal securities laws.
-The Division of Enforcement handles all investigations.
-These investigations are generally nonpublic.
+It is important to know that:

-- All enforcement actions brought by the SEC are civil in nature.
-The SEC has no authority to bring criminal cases.
+- The SEC has no authority to bring criminal cases.

-Whether you have been contacted informally, or by a subpoena — it is important to retain an experienced lawyer to help you through the investigatory process.
-How you respond to the initial inquiry, and how you manage the events as the investigation unfolds, can significantly impact the outcome of the investigation.
+Whether you have been contacted informally or served with a subpoena — you should retain an experienced securities violation lawyer to help you.
+How you respond can impact the outcome.

-If contacted, you should not have direct substantive discussions with the investigators.
-However, if you chose to ignore this rule, you must be truthful as any false statements can be the basis for a separate felony charge.
-Once contacted, you must make sure that documents and emails are not destroyed.
-Destroying evidence after learning of an investigation will often make the outcome much worse.
+Once contacted, it is usually a bad idea to have substantive discussions with the investigators.
+But if you ignore this, you should be truthful because any false statement can lead to a felony charge.
+Also, make sure that documents and emails are not destroyed.
+Destroying evidence can lead to criminal charges.

-As a recipient of a Wells notice you may ask to review non-privileged portions of the staff’s investigative file as well as request a meeting with the staff to discuss the substance of the allegations.
+As a recipient of a Wells notice you may review non-privileged portions of the staff’s investigative file and request a meeting with the staff to discuss the substance of the allegations.

-- We will contact the enforcement staff and attempt to determine as much as possible about nature and scope of the investigation.
+- by contacting the enforcement staff to learn as much as possible about the investigation.

-- Where appropriate, we will work to negotiate a favorable settlement of the matter.
+- by negotiating a favorable resolution or settlement of the matter.

 To discuss your SEC matter, contact us by email or call 601-957-3101.